What is Biodiversity?

 Overview of Marine Biodiversity

-70 % of the surface layer of the earth is oceans, which are essential for all life on the planet.
+70% of the surface layer of the earth is oceans, which are essential for all life on the planet.
 These oceans consist of different areas: coastal areas which are heavily affected by the terrestrial areas; the offshore areas which are clean and beautiful with little influence from the terrestrial areas; and cold and high-pressured deep sea where light does not reach.
 Different environments are formed and various organisms live in these areas.
-At present, organizations and research institutes around the world collect information on marine biodiversity; however, the collection is sufficient only for very limited areas because of the enormous size of the world oceans.
+At present, organizations and research institutes around the world collect information on marine biodiversity; however, the collected information is sufficient and only for very limited areas because of the enormous size of the world oceans.